Kaili loves to get away on vacation and write about the places, food and wine she encounters in her travels.

 Queen Street West

 Queen West is trendy and it knows it…but it was not always so.
 In the mid-1800s, Claretown was a poor area populated by Irish immigrants.
 The area is now home to many upscale boutiques, factories that have been turned into posh condos, and some fine eating places.
-There are fewer art galleries than there once were, but still some storefronts exhibiting interesting original works of art.
+There are fewer art galleries than there once were, but some lovely small galleries still exist, and they exhibit interesting original works of art.
 Charming bars in this area include “Done Right Inn” at 861 Queen Street West at Niagara.
 The #501 Queen streetcar from Yonge Street is the way to go.

 Part of the Annex was once an actual village.
 Seaton Village was merged into the City in the late 1800s, but this part of the “west” Annex still retains its name.
 The Annex is primarily a residential neighbourhood full of beautiful old Edwardian and Victorian homes.
 Close to the University of Toronto, some of these old homes house fraternities these days.

-Look along Bloor Street West for some bargain eateries.
+Look along Bloor Street West for some great bistros.
 The “By-the-Way Café” at 400 Bloor West sits where the famous “Lickin’ Chicken” once was (they had a flashing sign in the window that said “Sorry, out of chicken”).

-As of October 2013, the most storied landmark in the area had been sold to a Vancouver developer.
+In October 2013, the most storied landmark in the area was sold to a Vancouver developer.
 Honest Ed's, located south of the Bathurst Street station at 581 Bloor Street West, was owned by Ed Mirvish, now deceased.
 Ed was a colorful local hero who made money the old-fashioned way, and never forgot to give back to people.
 He used to hand out free turkeys at Christmas to poor folks who would line up outside the store.
 Ed’s was truly a unique shopping experience that had to be seen to be believed.
-The store is slated to close in December of 2016, so check it out while you still can.
+The store was closed in December of 2016, and Ed's old store was demolished.

 The old Gooderham and Worts Distillery sat empty for decades, and was often used as a movie set when producers were looking for buildings and cobbled streets that looked like parts of New York and Chicago in the 1800s.
 The distillery was once the largest distillery in the world and the area is home to the largest collection of Victorian era Industrial buildings in North America.